abstractedfox/drs-chart-tools/src/readme.md

             "steps": /*sometimes, steps returned after a call to get_steps*/, "bpms": /*sometimes, bpms returned after a call to get_bpms*/, "measures": /*sometimes*/,
-            "diff": /*sometimes, the diff after an operation that modifies the chart*/ }
+            [DEPRECATED AS OF V3] "diff": /*sometimes, the diff after an operation that modifies the chart*/ }
 }
 ```

 Dicts representing chart elements contain all the relevant fields as in the original XML by the same name (impl. note: do not change this) but also include a "type" field indicating what kind of element they are (ie a bpm dict has type "bpm_info", step dict has type "step", measure dict has type "measure_info")

-Note that step long point dicts will now contain None (python) or null (javascript) for *_end_pos parameters if they don't exist
+Note that step long point dicts contain None (python) or null (javascript) for *_end_pos parameters if they don't exist

 Usage pattern (V3):
 V3 is even more stateless™, which actually makes it a lot simpler to use!